RayAndrade/TheRayCode/Csharp/Adapter/AR4/script.md

 An Adapter allows classes to work together that normally could not because of incompatible interfaces, by providing its interface fo clients whild using the original interface.

+TODO: Create a uml simular to the uml found at 6:19

 Also called the wrapper patern.

 uml: